-Your Android phone contains a lot of sensitive personal information – you need to protect it with a powerful, secure VPN.
+Your Android phone contains a lot of sensitive personal information – you need to protect it with a powerful, secure VPN service.

 We’ve tested out a lot of free VPN services for Android and rounded up the best ones that offer a private, user-friendly experience without compromising on performance.

 The Most Important Factors When We Review a Free VPN for Android

 - Generous data allowance